About Emily Pogorelc

 Rising American soprano Emily Pogorelc is considered one of the most gifted singers of her generation and is praised by critics and audiences alike for her soaring, unique voice and her captivating stage presence.

-Emily Pogorelc’s 23/24 season is marked by five major role and house debuts, respectively.
-She begins the season with a house and role debut singing Servilia in La Clemenza di Tito at the Royal Danish Opera Copenhagen, a role which is also the vehicle for her debut with the Festival d’Aix-en-Provence in 2024.
-The soprano returns to the Bayerische Staatsoper Munich for her final season as an ensemble member, making her role debut as Ilia in Idomeneo and reprising her successful portrayals of Pamina in Zauberflöte and Adina in L’Elisir d’Amore.
-She returns to the Semperoper Dresden for a revival of Rolando Villazón’s production of La Sonnambula, a role she debuted to critical acclaim in the 22/23 season.
-In her native US, Emily Pogorelc makes her eagerly awaited house debut as Lisette in Puccini’s La rondine at the Met.
-She makes another house and role debut as, Cleopatra in Handel’s Giulio Cesare for Opera Theatre of Saint Louis before closing the season as Servilia in a concert performance of La Clemenza di Tito at Festival Aix-en-Provence, led by celebrated conductor Raphaël Pichon.
+In the 2023-2024 season, Emily Pogorelc made five major role and house debuts.
+She began with a house and role debut as Servilia in La Clemenza di Tito at the Royal Danish Opera in Copenhagen, a role she also debuted at the Festival d’Aix-en-Provence in 2024.
+She returned to the Bayerische Staatsoper in Munich for her final season as an ensemble member, where she debuted as the title role of Lucia di Lammermoor and as Ilia in Idomeneo and reprised her acclaimed portrayals of Pamina in Die Zauberflöte and Adina in L’Elisir d’Amore.
+Additional highlights included a return to the Semperoper Dresden for a revival of La Sonnambula, and her eagerly awaited house debut as Lisette in La Rondine at the Metropolitan Opera.
+In the summer, she made her house and role debut as Cleopatra in Handel’s Julius Caesar for Opera Theatre of Saint Louis and debuted at Festival d’Aix-en-Provence as Servilia in a concert performance of La Clemenza di Tito.
+She concluded her season by making her Salzburg Festspiele debut in concert with Roberto González-Monjas and the Mozarteum Orchestra Salzburg, streamed on Arte and ZDF.

 “But the stand-out feature here is the sensational contribution of American soprano Emily Pogorelc, who is rapidly becoming a star on the European operatic scene.
 Her singing here has superb technical sureness, state-of-the-art command of the music’s wild emotional switchbacks and firework-display virtuosity to match…The far finer expressive range and sensibility of Paisiello’s idiom reveals her as an artist of much soul as well as brilliance.”